dean-daryl/somatek-extension/README.md

 - The extension is now loaded and ready to use.

+After setting your Groq API Key from https://console.groq.com/keys in the environment variables.
 Go ahead and select text and then click on the extension, or left-click on an image to have it explained.
 In case of a video just click on the extension and you'll get a timestamp selection popup and proceed to select timestamps and transcribe the video.